astropy/package-template/docs/ape17.rst

 as possible.

-If you use Travis CI, a good place to start is the ``.travis.yml`` file generated in :ref:`Step 0 <step0>`, and you can then see if any previous customizations you had made need to be copied over.
+If you use Travis CI, a good place to start is the ``.travis.yml`` file generated in :ref:`Step 0 <step-rerender>`, and you can then see if any previous customizations you had made need to be copied over.
 This file shows how one can configure Travis to use tox, optionally using conda via ci-helpers to set up Python on MacOS X and Windows.